bn100391/Housing_Market_Evaluator/README.md

 And it depends on a lot of things.
 When I started really thinking about it I began to realize that there were so many variables that trying to do it all in your head for every option that you have isn't really feasable.
 So I decided to write a tool to *automate the process* of evaluating a given rental option against a given opportunity to buy a home/condo.

-If you'd like to take a look, just run this like you would run any other Python program.
+If you'd like to take a look, just run this like you would run any other Python program and follow the prompts.

 <img width="727" height="302" alt="Screenshot 2025-09-05 at 3 44 27 PM" src="https://github.com/user-attachments/assets/6846f1b8-9c65-46b7-ab67-ac3b38247239" />